Online learning of neural networks based on a model-free control algorithm: Principle of the para-model control

 where $y^\ast$ is the output (or tracking) reference trajectory; $K_p$ and $K_i$ are real positive tuning gains; $\varepsilon_{k-1} = y^\ast_{k} - y_{k-1}$ is the tracking error; $k_\alpha e^{-k_\beta k}$ is an initialization function where $k_\alpha$ and $k_\beta$ are real positive constants; practically, the integral part is discretized using e.g. Riemann sums.

+Define the set of the $\mathcal{C}_{\pi}$-parameters of the controller as the set of the tuning coefficients $\{K_p, K_i, k_\alpha, k_\beta\}$\footnote{An interesting property that has been observed with para-model control throughout the overall applications is the relative flexibility of the $\mathcal{C}_{\pi}$-parameters to obtain good tracking performances while "prototyping" a new process to control.
+In particular, we highlight the case of the experimental validation \cite{Michel2} for which no mathematical representative model of the nonlinear process was available and the control has been tested under several working conditions using indeed the $\mathcal{C}_{\pi}$-parameters adjusted for the corresponding simplified simulation.}.
 The implementation of the control scheme is depicted in Fig. \ref{fig:CSM_gen} where $\mathcal{C}_{\pi}$ is the proposed para-model controller.

-Define the set of the $\mathcal{C}_{\pi}$-parameters of the controller as the set of the tuning coefficients $\{K_p, K_i, k_\alpha, k_\beta\}$\footnote{An interesting property that has been observed with para-model control throughout the overall applications is the relative flexibility of the $\mathcal{C}_{\pi}$-parameters to obtain good tracking performances while "prototyping" the proposed $\mathcal{C}_{\pi}$ control law in the framework of a new process to control.
-In particular, we highlight the case of the experimental validation (see \cite{michel}) for which no mathematical representative model of the nonlinear magnetic process was available and the control has been tested under several working conditions using indeed the $\mathcal{C}_{\pi}$-parameters adjusted for the corresponding simplified simulation.}.

 In the next section, an example is presented to illustrate how model-free-based distributed control can be implemented in order to introduce the methodology to train neural networks by controlling the corresponding neural weights.